NuttaneeKnight/AgileScrum/the_world_before_agile_and_scrum.md

 2. What the Waterfall Model is and Why it is less flexible than Agile
 3. What Agile is & How it differs from Scrum

-The Waterfall Model
+The Waterfall Model (The diagram looks like a waterfall)
 - Analysis
     - Requirements specifications
         - Design
             - Implementation
                 - Testing and integration
                     - Operation and Maintenance